airpair/using-es6-harmony-with-nodejs/post.md

 ### 2.2 Destructuring assignment

-Destructuring assigned allows you to pull out attributes on an object ad assigned them to scope level variables in one line.
+Destructuring assigned allows you to pull out attributes on an object and assign them to scope level variables in one line.
 It's especially handy for pulling out separate functions & values from an imported object.

 <!--?prettify lang=javascript linenums=false?-->